-Wisdom teeth are a third set of molars in the back of your mouth.
-They typically emerge in the late teenage to early adult years.
-While some patients experience no issues, others require wisdom teeth removal.
+Today, wisdom teeth extractions are one of the most common dental procedures.
+Typically emerging in the late teenage to early adult years, wisdom teeth are a third set of molars in the back of your mouth.
+While some patients experience no issues when their wisdom teeth erupt, others require wisdom teeth removal.
 If your dentist has recommended wisdom teeth removal, continue reading to learn more about what to expect before, during, and after treatment.

 Why is Wisdom Teeth Removal Necessary?

 - They’re impacted.
 An impacted tooth is a tooth that has been unable to break through the gum, either completely or partially.
-Impacted wisdom teeth pose the risk of becoming infected or decayed and damaging neighbouring teeth.
-If the impacted wisdom tooth is causing problems or likely to cause future problems, then a dentist will usually recommend to have it removed.
-Impacted teeth are usually only discovered through a routine x-ray at the dentist’s office, since they are not visible.
+Impacted wisdom teeth pose the risk of becoming infected or decayed and damaging neighboring teeth.
+If the impacted wisdom tooth is causing problems or likely to cause future problems, then a dentist will usually recommend having it removed.
+Impacted teeth are usually only discovered through a routine x-ray at the dentist’s office since they are not visible.

 - They come in at the wrong angle.
-Wisdom teeth may erupt in the wrong direction or at the wrong angle.
-This can affect nearby teeth and cause discomfort or pain, in addition to being almost impossible to keep clean.
+Wisdom teeth can grow in at various angles, including horizontally.
+When your wisdom tooth erupts in the wrong direction or at the wrong angle, they can affect nearby teeth and cause discomfort or pain, in addition to being almost impossible to keep clean.

 - Your mouth isn’t big enough.
 If there isn’t enough space in your mouth, your wisdom teeth may become impacted or cause crowding in the neighboring teeth as they come through.
 In this case, you likely will need to have all of your wisdom teeth removed.

 - You are susceptible to cavities or gum disease.
 Wisdom teeth are more vulnerable to tooth decay and gum disease because they are difficult to clean being at the very back of your mouth.
-Your dentist may recommend wisdom teeth removal if there isn’t enough room to properly clean your teeth, in order to avoid decay.
+Wisdom teeth can also cause cavities that cannot be restored.
+Your dentist may recommend wisdom teeth removal if there isn’t enough room to properly clean your teeth.

 What to Expect Before Wisdom Teeth Surgery